jes/notes/stepper-motor-clock.md

 about 16.03231:1.
 I have selected the closest geartrain I could calculate to turn this into minutes and hours, but this still leaves an error of about 0.4 seconds per day.

+Over a period of 6 months the clock will lose slightly more than 1 minute.
 This is not considered a problem as the time will need setting every 6 months anyway when the clocks change.

 ## Troubleshooting